Artillex-Studios/Documentation/Writerside/topics/AxSpawners.md

 ![image_131.png](image_131.png)

 ![wands.gif](wands.gif)
-- Whitelist system: You can add your frends to spawners even if they can't place blocks nearby.
+- Whitelist system: You can add your friends to spawners even if they can't place blocks nearby.

 ![image_124.png](image_124.png)
 - Advanced logging: All interactions with spawners are tracked and they can be viewed inside a gui ingame.